Understanding the I-94 Arrival/Departure Record

-The I-94: Your Proof of Legal Entry into the U.S.
+The I-94: Proof of Legal Entry into the U.S.

-When you enter the U.S. as a non-immigrant, the Customs Border Protection (CBP) officer examines your passport and visa and then issues either a passport admission stamp or a small white card, called the Form I-94.
-The passport admission stamp or paper I-94 card indicate how long you are allowed to stay in the U.S. and proves you arrived in the country legally.
+When entering the U.S. as a non-immigrant, the Customs Border Protection (CBP) officer examines your passport and visa and then issues either a passport admission stamp or a small white card, called the Form I-94.
+The passport admission stamp or paper I-94 card indicates how long a student or scholar is allowed to stay in the U.S. and proves that they arrived in the country legally.

 Duration of Status (D/S)

 On the passport admission stamp or the paper I-94 card, the inspector writes either a date or "D/S" (duration of status).
-If you are a student, "duration of status" means that you may remain in the U.S. as long as you are enrolled full-time and your I-20 (F-1) or DS 2019 (J-1) has not expired.
-You are required to keep the passport entry stamp or I-94 card for the duration of your visit, so make sure to keep it in a safe place so it doesn't get lost.
+Students and scholars on F or J status should receive a stamp marked "D/S" or "duration of status."
+This means that they may remain in the U.S. as long as they are enrolled full-time and their I-20 (F-1) or DS-2019 (J-1) has not expired.
+Students and scholars are required to keep the passport entry stamp or I-94 card for the duration of their visit.
+Make sure to keep it in a safe place so it doesn't get lost.

 The Admission Number

 Every I-94 record has an eleven-digit admission number.
-You may need to use this number for Department of Motor Vehicles and employment purposes, but it is not a number you need to memorize.
-In fact, you will received a new I-94 number each time you re-enter the U.S.
+This number may be needed at the Department of Motor Vehicles and for employment purposes, but it is not a number that needs to be memorized.
+In fact, a new I-94 number will be given each time the student or scholar re-enters the U.S.

 For more information on the new I-94 automation process and passport admission stamps, please review the U.S. Customs and Border Protection Fact Sheet.